bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

       </td>
       <td>
         <p>

-          Similar to categories, one or multiple tags can be added to a post.
+          Similar to categories, one or multiple tags can be added to a post as a flexible method of building a lightweight content <a href="https://en.wikipedia.org/wiki/Taxonomy">taxonomy</a>.
-          Also like categories, tags can be specified as a <a href="https://en.wikipedia.org/wiki/YAML#Basic_components">YAML list</a> or a
+          As with categories, tags can be specified as a <a href="https://en.wikipedia.org/wiki/YAML#Basic_components">YAML list</a> or a
           space-separated string.
         </p>
       </td>
     </tr>